-- eros: “il folle amor” of Par.
-8.2; the irrational love of the vernacular courtly lyric; also, as stated here, of classical inspiration;
+- eros: “il folle amor” that is featured at the beginning of this canto, in Paradiso 8.2; the irrational and erotic love of the vernacular courtly lyric, originating in Provence; also, as stated here, of classical inspiration;

 - classical eros, as in Vergil’s Eclogue 10, “omnia vincit amor, et nos cedamus amori” (love conquers all, and we too yield to love); “la bella Ciprigna” (Par.
-8.2) and alternate name “Dione” (Par.
-8.7) = Venus; see also references to Cupid, Dido, Phyllis, and Hercules as lovers;
+8.2), an alternate name for Venus and another alternate, “Dione” (Par.
+8.7); see also references to Cupid, Dido, Phyllis, and Hercules as lovers;

-- love poets and lovers: Dante (poet of Voi che ’ntendendo), Cunizza da Romano (lover of Sordello), Folchetto (= the troubadour Folquet de Marselha), Raab (the biblical prostitute Rahab);
+- love poets and lovers: Dante (poet of the canzone Voi che ’ntendendo, cited in this canto ), Cunizza da Romano (lover of Sordello), Folchetto (= the Occitan troubadour Folquet de Marselha), Raab (the biblical prostitute Rahab);

 - friendship: Dante’s friendship with Carlo Martello, announced by Carlo in Paradiso 8: